 Alberta Graduate Excellence Scholarship (AGES)

-The Canada Graduate Scholarships – Masters program is a $17,500 scholarship aimed to develop research skills and assist in the training of highly qualified personnel by supporting students who demonstrate a high standard of achievement.
-For more information about the CGS M, view the award listing.
+The Canada Graduate Research Scholarship – Master’s program is a $27,000 scholarship aimed to develop research skills and assist in the training of highly qualified personnel by supporting students who demonstrate a high standard of achievement.
+Concordia holds one allocation for NSERC and one allocation for SSHRC.
+CUE students enrolled in a master’s program may be eligible to apply and should consult the eligibility requirements in the award listing.
+CUE PsyD students who have not completed a master’s degree may be eligible to apply prior to applying for doctoral funding.
+For more information about the CGRS M, view the award listing.

-The Canada Graduate Scholarships – Doctoral program is a $35,000 per year scholarship aimed to promote continued excellence in Canadian research by rewarding and retaining high-calibre doctoral students at Canadian institutions.
-For more information about the CGS D, view the award listing.
+The Canada Graduate Research Scholarship – Doctoral program is a $40,000 per year scholarship aimed to promote continued excellence in Canadian research by rewarding and retaining high-calibre doctoral students at Canadian institutions.
+CUE students enrolled in the PsyD program may be eligible to apply and should consult the eligibility requirements in the award listing.
+For more information about the CGRS D, view the award listing.

 Concordia Bursaries